GenericMappingTools/gmt/MAINTENANCE.md

 ## Building documentation

-The GMT documentations are available in different formats.
-To generate the documentation you need to install the [Sphinx](http://www.sphinx-doc.org/) documentation builder.
-After building GMT, you can build GMT documentation with:
+To build the GMT documentation you need to install the [Sphinx](http://www.sphinx-doc.org/) documentation builder.
+After configuring and building GMT, you can build GMT documentation with:

 ```
+cmake --build . --target docs_depends   # Generate images included in the documentation
+cmake --build . --target animation      # Generate animations included in the documentation [optional]
 cmake --build . --target docs_man       # UNIX manual pages
 cmake --build . --target docs_html      # HTML manual, tutorial, cookbook, and API reference
 ```

 ## Running tests

-A complete set of the example scripts used to create all the example plots, including all necessary data files, are provided by the installation.
-To enable testing, you need following lines in your `ConfigUserAdvanced.cmake`:
+GMT ships with more than 800 tests to make sure that any changes won't break its functionality.
+To enable testing, you need add following lines in your `ConfigUserAdvanced.cmake` when configuring GMT:

 ```
 enable_testing()